Summer Opportunities for Students

 Summer Institute for the Gifted

-Summer Institute for the Gifted is the ultimate three-week academic, recreational, and social summer program for gifted students in grades K-11.
+Summer Institute for the Gifted is the ultimate three-week academic, recreational, and social summer program for gifted students in grades K-12.
 SIG offers eleven residential programs in seven states and six day programs in four states.
 Choose from over 50 challenging academic classes including Engineering in Action, Cosmic Collision, Mysteries in History, Crime Scene Investigation, Fencing with Foils, Broadway Beckons, and more.
-Residential programs are for grades 4-11.
-Summer day programs are for grades K-6.
-National Society for Gifted and Talented offers some scholarships for students who would like to defray their costs for attending Summer Institute for the GIfted (SIG).
+Residential programs are for grades 6-12.
+Summer day programs are for grades K-12.
+National Society for Gifted and Talented offers some scholarships for students who would like to defray their costs for attending Summer Institute for the Gifted (SIG).

 University of Iowa Belin-Blank Center for Gifted Education

-Ranging from chess to foreign languages to Advanced Placement, the courses are recommended for students in grades 4 through 11.
+Ranging from science, technology, math, art, writing and leadership, the courses are recommended for students in grades 2 through 11.

 Western Kentucky University